NM open government group sues Department of Public Safety for public records delays, denials - New Mexico Political Report

-By Patrick Lohman, Source NM — The New Mexico Foundation for Open Government announced Tuesday it is suing the state Department of Public Safety for what it calls a “pattern and practice” of delaying or denying news organizations’ access to public records.
+By Patrick Lohmann, Source NM — The New Mexico Foundation for Open Government announced Tuesday it is suing the state Department of Public Safety for what it calls a “pattern and practice” of delaying or denying news organizations’ access to public records.

-https://sourcenm.com/briefs/nm-open-government-group-sues-department-of-public-safety-for-public-records-delays-denials/This story is republished from Source NM, a part of States Newsroom, the nation’s largest state-focused nonprofit news organization.
+This story is republished from Source NM, a part of States Newsroom, the nation’s largest state-focused nonprofit news organization.

 It is republished here as a part of our commitment to bring readers the best in independent journalism, even if we don’t write it.